 The approach was very hands on with youths working in groups on activities and planning their action projects.
 There were outdoor excursions and fun activities to keep them on their toes including a trip to Leinster House, a visit to the Dublin Waste Water Treatment Facility, and even a hike to the top of Sugar Loaf in the Wicklow Mountains!
 In the evenings, they did a Halloween tour of the city, attended a music gig and had several social events like games nights.

-After the Summit the young people will return to their communities and each carry out a Local Action Project putting the knowledge and skills they have gained into practice the skills and knowledge they have acquired in the project, bringing environmental benefits to their communities.
+After the Summit the young people returned to their communities and each carried out a Local Action Project putting the knowledge and skills they have gained into practice the skills and knowledge they have acquired in the project, bringing environmental benefits to their communities.
 Part of this includes engaging in peer-to-peer education in their countries of origin, which we hope will inspire and engage more young people in environmental and sustainable development issues.

 |30th Sept 2017||

 1 DAY EVENT IN DUBLIN

 3 DAY SUMMIT FOR ALL PARTICIPANTS IN DUBLIN

 Young people engage in meaningful dialogue with decision makers, government, academics and key guests.

 All Action Projects to be show-cased at ECO-UNESCO’s Young Environmentalist Awards Showcase and Awards Fina